 Some Tips on Reading in French

 - When you are beginning to read in French, the temptation to look up every single word can be strong.
-This is not the best way to go about it though.
+This is not the best way to go about it, though.
 If you are going to spend your time constantly checking the meaning of each individual word, then you are quickly going to lose the plot.

 - Look for words and phrases that you do recognise and see if you can work out the general meaning of the sentence that way.
-This can also be a great way of testing yourself to see how much you have learnt in your language studies.
+This can also be a great way of testing yourself to see how much you have learned in your language studies.

 - Don’t let yourself get overwhelmed.
 If a book seems too long for you, break it up into sections, so you only read a chapter at a time.